playdeezgames/katas-of-splorr/seafarers/SPEC.md

     - [ ] Islands have an (x,y) position
       - [ ] must be defined when the island is created
   - [ ] Ships with Islands
+    - [ ] A Ship can determine a distance to a given island
     - [ ] A Ship can "see" an island that is no more than 10 units away
       - [ ] ```hint: c ^ 2 = a ^ 2 + b ^ 2```
     - [ ] Given a list of islands, a Ship can filter for only those that are visible